 If you ever had a toothache, then you know the pain.
-It can be tough to eat, you might avoid hot or cold foods, and even talking could be problematic.
+It can be tough to eat, you might avoid hot or cold foods, and even talking can be problematic.
 Toothaches are common, and they can be caused by underlying dental issues or non-dental conditions.

 Determining the cause of your tooth pain is the first step in treating it, so let’s look at the causes of toothaches.
 Then we’ll discuss treatment options, including some home remedies that offer temporary relief.

 Like most types of pain, toothaches aren’t all the same.
 One person might experience a dull ache while another has sharp pains.
 Understanding the type of pain is important.

 A dull, continuous ache can mean a few things.
 Unlike other toothaches, you might be able to resolve some of these at home, but others require a trip to the dentist.